uknowae58/wapitiCar/README.md

 # wapitiCar
-this is a repository for wapiti car app the code are in the second branch
+this is a repository for wapiti car app.
+The code are in the second branch